-IV.
+IX.
 TERMINATION OF PRIVATE PLAN

-- A. Employer's Responsibility for Coverage.
-In the event an employer is utilizing a private plan to provide PFML benefits, it is the employer's responsibility to keep PFML coverage in force for all covered employees. - 1.
-If an Employer's plan is terminated during the term of a CT Paid Leave Authority-approved exemption period, and the Employer does not obtain approval from the CT Paid Leave Authority to provide private plan coverage from another source (either its own self-insured private plan or another fully insured private plan) the Employer may be (a) required to remit contributions that its employees would have paid to the CT Paid Leave Authority pursuant to Conn.
-Gen. Stat. § 31-49g, retroactive to either the later of January 1, 2021 or the start date of the Employer's approved exemption; (b) required to repay to the CT Paid Leave Trust Fund ("Trust Fund") the cost of total amount of
+A. Employer's Responsibility for Coverage.

+It shall be the employer's responsibility to keep paid leave coverage in force for all covered employees.

+- 1. If an Employer's plan is terminated during the term of a CT Paid Leave Authority-approved exemption period, and the Employer does not obtain approval from the CT Paid Leave Authority to provide private plan coverage from another source (either its own self-insured private plan or another fully insured private plan) the Employer may be: - a.
+Required to remit contributions that its employees would have paid to the CT Paid Leave Authority pursuant to Conn.
+Gen. Stat. § 31-49g, retroactive to either the later of January 1, 2021 or the start date of the Employer's approved exemption; - Required to repay to the CT Paid Leave Trust Fund ("Trust Fund") the cost of total amount of benefits paid to Covered Employees who received benefits from the Trust Fund; and - Subject to additional interest and penalties established by the CT Paid Leave Authority for not maintaining a private plan.
+Additional penalties are noted in Sections IX.B and IX.C of this policy. - 2.
+The employer is responsible for the payment of any penalties.
+The employer is prohibited from withholding from covered employees' wages or otherwise collecting funds from covered employees in order to pay any penalties.